Malibu Creek State Park Visitor Center

 From Thousand Oaks Area:

-Enjoy your visit to Rock Pool and the stunning surroundings of Malibu Creek State Park!
+Enjoy your visit to Rock Pool and the striking surroundings of Malibu Creek State Park!

 Access is via Malibu Creek State Park.
 A parking fee applies within the park (was $12 as of 2013; check current rates).
 Unofficial, user-maintained site; swim at your own risk.
 All park facilities (restrooms, etc.) are located at the main park area, not at the pool.
 Free roadside parking may be available on Mulholland Highway but requires a longer walk and trail knowledge.